Play By Our Park Rules

 Rule Number One: Enjoy Your Visit!

-The National Zoo is a wonderful place to explore, learn, and relax.
+The National Zoo is a wonderful place to explore, learn, and have fun.
 Our few rules help ensure an enjoyable and safe experience for all visitors.

 Protection of Zoo Animals